Country Sustainability Ranking

 Most sustainable countries in the world

 What are the most sustainable countries in the world?
-The RobecoSAM Country Sustainability Ranking is a comprehensive framework for analyzing countries’ performance on a wide range of ESG metrics.
+The Country Sustainability Ranking is a comprehensive framework for analyzing countries’ performance on a wide range of ESG metrics.

 By focusing on ESG factors such as human & labor rights, climate & energy, corruption, institutions, and environmental risks – which are long-term in nature – our country sustainability assessment offers a comprehensive view into a country’s strengths and weaknesses that are not typically covered by a traditional sovereign risk rating.
-Used in combination with standard sovereign bond ratings, the RobecoSAM country ESG ranking can be a powerful tool to enhance risk analysis for government bonds, enabling investors to make better informed investment decisions.
+Used in combination with standard sovereign bond ratings, the Country ESG ranking can be a powerful tool to enhance risk analysis for government bonds, enabling investors to make better informed investment decisions.

 The Country Sustainability Ranking analyzes 150 countries spanning emerging and developed economies and is updated semi-annually.
 Insights from assessments and rankings are incorporated into the investment process for Robeco’s Government Bond Strategies and are also used to determine country weights in the S&P ESG Sovereign Bond Index Family.
-More information can be found below the results.

 Last updated: April, 2023